Caloboletus calopus: Distribution and habitat

 An ectomycorrhizal species, Caloboletus calopus grows in coniferous and deciduous woodland, often at higher altitudes, especially under beech and oak.
 Fruit bodies occur singly or in large groups.
 The species grows on chalky ground from July to December, in Northern Europe, and North America's Pacific Northwest and Michigan.
 In North America, its range extends south to Mexico.
 Variety frustosus is known from California and the Rocky Mountains of Idaho.
 In 1968, after comparing European and North American collections, Miller and Watling suggested that the typical form of C. calopus does not occur in the United States.
 Similar comparisons by other authors have led them to the opposite conclusion, and the species has since been included in several North American field guides.
 The bolete has been recorded from the Black Sea region in Turkey, from under Populus ciliata and Abies pindrow in Rawalpindi and Nathia Gali in Pakistan, Yunnan Province in China, Korea, and Taiwan.

+Edibility

+Although an attractive-looking bolete, the species is not considered edible on account of its very bitter taste, which does not disappear upon cooking.
+There are reports of it being eaten in far eastern Russia and Ukraine.

 Biochemistry

-Although it is an attractive-looking bolete, Caloboletus calopus is not considered edible on account of its very bitter taste, which does not disappear upon cooking.
-There are reports of it being eaten in far eastern Russia and Ukraine.
 The bitter taste is largely due to the compounds calopin and a δ-lactone derivative, O-acetylcyclocalopin A. These compounds contains a structural motif known as a 3-methylcatechol unit, which is rare in natural products.
 A total synthesis of calopin was reported in 2003.
 The frustosus variety is reported as causing severe sickness in Europe.